gregorgorjanc/GorjancShell/README.md

 Functions are stored in files named *func_foo.sh* while scripts are stored in files named *foo*.

-1. Save the files in your ~/bin folder
+1. Save the files in your ~/bin folder or clone repo and link the files to ~/bin or elsewhere
 2. Add ~/bin folder to your PATH variable, i.e., export PATH=~/bin:$PATH
 3. In order to be able to use functions, add the following code to your ~/.bashrc file for each function you want to use: